martin-t/cvars/cvars-macros/README.md

 _Internal crate._

-This crate is not meant to be used directly, its macros are reexported by the [cvars](https://crates.io/crates/cvars) crate and might not work if used directly due to language limitations.
+This crate is not meant to be used directly, its macros are reexported by the [cvars](https://crates.io/crates/cvars) crate.

 ## License